andrewing/NETWORKMP/README.md

 # NETWORKMP
-A UDP based client-server game of Blackjack with up to 3 players.
+A UDP based client-server game of jackblack with up to 3 players.